canonical/ubuntu-pro-client/docs/howtoguides/trusty_legacy_support.rst

   the Pro services automatically after do-release-upgrade.

 It is import to say that these problems won't happen on Xenial or later.
-The Ubuntu Pro Client is still fully supported on those later releases and these issues have already been fixed for them.
+The Ubuntu Pro Client is fully supported from Xenial onwards, where these issues have already been fixed.

 Why 14.04 (Trusty) no longer receives new Ubuntu Pro Client features